kay01-kwon/ROS_EPOS2/README.md

 4. Code Modified

-When a function is destroyed, declared variable, also, is perished, which means that if you declare a variable in a function, the memory assigned for the variable would be destroyed frequently.
+When a function is destroyed, declared variable in the function, also, is perished, which means that if you declare a variable in a function, the memory assigned for the variable would be destroyed frequently.

 This makes memory efficiency decrease.